Alt text or media description?

 That's all, folks!

-If you've found this email helpful please do let me know.
-It helps me shape my content, and a cheeky screenshot does wonders for my self-esteem.
+If you've found this post helpful please do let me know.
+It helps me shape my content!

 Ciao for now,